SalJahromi/blastinR/README.md

 Finally, we generate a report in an html file, detailing the user's use of functions, their inputs, and outputs.

 To generate an html file, run the code below.
+The file will appear in your current directory.

 ```r
 generate_report()